What is Vaginitis?

 Proper diagnosis and visiting your doctor

 The key to proper treatment of vaginal infections is making a proper diagnosis.
-It helps if a woman pays close attention to her symptoms in order to assist the healthcare provider in diagnosing the condition and determining the best treatment.
-It is best to see one’s doctor before self-treating with any over-the-counter medications.
+It helps if a woman pays close attention to her symptoms to assist the healthcare provider in diagnosing the condition and determining the best treatment.
+It is best to see a healthcare provider before self-treating with any over-the-counter medications.